kiayaand20/The-Beauty-Bar/README.md

 ### PostMVP
 - Create a "Back to Top" button for page scrolling.
 - Utilize another API to add more features to the application.
-- Create data form for users to submit an inquiry.

 ## Project Schedule
 |  Day | Deliverable | Status